Lobster Eggs Benedict is the most decadent treat on the brunch menu. For special occasions, nothing will come close to this luxurious breakfast.

 Lobster eggs benedict, on the other hand, is a whole other level of decadence!
 My recent foodie trip to Chester was, quite simply, my idea of luxury.
 It was also the inspiration behind this lobster eggs benedict recipe.
 This recipe post is my way of sharing the experience with you!

-Last weekend I was invited once again to attend the fabulous Iceland Christmas party in Chester.
+Last weekend I was invited to attend an industry-related Christmas party in Chester.
 It was a mammoth journey up from Cornwall (involving one tow truck north & three tow trucks to get us back home, #sigh) but so well worth it!

-I got to meet up with friends old and new, see Iceland’s head chef Neil Nugent again and taste test a bunch of this years luxury Iceland Christmas range.
+I got to meet up with friends old and new and to taste test some delicious menu items.
 There was a cocktail bar (Bacon Vodka Bloody Mary anyone?!), a foodie graffiti artist, food styling expert, an array of delicious festive desserts and more.

 And can I tell you a secret?
 I also met this guy…

-One of the dishes Neil cooked up for us was for Lobster Tacos.
-In my mad rush to stuff them into my face, I only got one really dodgy shot of them so please excuse my greedy hunger.
+One of the dishes cooked up for us was for Lobster Tacos.
+In my mad rush to stuff them into my face, I only got one really dodgy shot of them so please excuse me!
 But rest assured, they were sooooooo good.
-Their lobster is meaty and sweet and so pretty to boot.
+The lobster was meaty and sweet and so pretty to boot!

-Don’t be intimidated by cooking lobster for the first time.
+Don’t be intimidated if you don’t know how to cook lobster tails and will be doing this for the first time.
 It seriously couldn’t be easier.
 I chose to boil mine, but use whichever process you prefer.
 Please note: The following cooking times are for cooking shell on lobster tails that weigh around 110g each.
 If your tails are larger or smaller, please adjust the timings appropriately.